What's the Best PDF Splitter for Your Office: Factors to Consider

 Over the last couple of decades, PDF has become the file format of choice for archiving files.
 It does a wonderful job of preserving the original document, right down to fonts and layout, and it makes it possible for anyone to open the document, irrespective of whether they use the same software that produced the original file.

 The concept of splitting a PDF into multiple files came in fairly early.
 The idea was simple: you should be able to break apart a PDF document into multiple files, just like you can split a stack of documents into smaller stacks.
+Especially when dealing with a large PDF, you should be able to separate it into multiple PDF files.
+The advantages are obvious: a smaller file size, and easier page navigation without having to rely on dozens of bookmarks.

 What is the Difference between Splitting a PDF and Unstacking a PDF?